cloud-gov/federalist.18f.gov/pages/index.md

 ![18f.gsa.gov]({{site.baseurl}}/uploads/partner-sites/18f-gsa-gov.png)
 **[18F Homepage](https://18f.gsa.gov/)**

-## Getting started
+## Purchasing Federalist access for your office

-If you have a project that you think would be a good fit for Federalist, [please let us know](https://docs.google.com/forms/d/1iB8aW7c9r1QH3s8XElQCrnXRGjAiPUYpWG1CMeEqGIo/viewform).
+If you have a project that you think would be a good fit for Federalist, [please let us know](https://docs.google.com/forms/d/1iB8aW7c9r1QH3s8XElQCrnXRGjAiPUYpWG1CMeEqGIo/viewform). (not for bug bounty participants)